marishibata/phone-number-letter-converter/README.md

 - Basic keyboard UI
 - Users can select number to enter into input field
-- Display letters according to number combinations
+- Display letters according to number combinations (still needs fixing on server set-up for this to work)
 - Clear button to clear input so users can re-enter a new set of digits

 **Tech Stack**